sudoLuko/CS320-APP/README.md

 ## Kanban Desktop App

 ### Project Overview
-We aim to build a Kanban workflow board implemented either as a web application or a desktop application.
+We aim to build a Kanban workflow board implemented as a desktop application.
 This document specifies the core requirements and outlines the application architecture.
-As development progresses, a more rigid specification will be defined after a final platform decision is made.

 ### Core Requirements
 - User accounts